 You may also like: Slow Cooker Spaghetti Sauce From Scratch!

 One thing that many people struggle with is preparing the spaghetti squash.
-And since squash has thick walls, it can be difficult to cut through.
+And since squash are usually thick walled, it can be difficult to cut through.

-In order to cut squash in half, you will need a very sharp knife and a cutting board that won’t slip on you.
-One way you can stop the chopping board from moving around is to place it on a wrung-out kitchen or paper towel.
-When you have prepared a flat surface to cut the squash safely, you can start cutting it in half.
+In order to cut squash in half prior to cooking, you’ll need a very sharp knife and a cutting board that won’t slip on you.
+One way you can stop the cutting board from moving around is to place it on a wrung-out kitchen or paper towel.
+When you have prepared a flat surface to cut the squash safely, you can begin.